KRTirtho/fl-query/docs/docs/getting-started/overview.md

 }
 ```

-*To master the fl-query follow the official blog at https://fl-query.krtirtho.dev/blog*

 ## Why?
 <p align="center">
 <img src="https://media.giphy.com/media/1M9fmo1WAFVK0/giphy.gif" alt="The hell, why?"/>
 </p>

-The main purpose of Fl-Query is providing the easiest way to manage the messy server-state part requiring the least amount of code with code reusability & performance
+The main purpose of Fl-Query is providing the easiest way to manage the messy server-state part requiring the least amount of code with code reusability & performance.
 This let's you focus more on those cool UI animations & transitions✨.
-Leave the boring stuff to fl-query
+Leave the boring stuff to Fl-Query

 **Q. Isn't `FutureBuilder` good?**